pingcap/docs-dm/en/usage-scenario-incremental-migration.md

      password: "" # If password is not empty, it is recommended to use dmctl encrypted password.

    ## Use block-allow-list to configure tables that require sync:
    block-allow-list: # The filter rule set of the matched table of the data source database instance.
-Use black-white-list if the DM's version is earlier than v2.0.0-beta.2.
+Use black-white-list if the DM version is earlier than v2.0.0-beta.2.
      bw-rule-1: # The name of the block and allow list rule.
        do-dbs: ["log"]# The databases to be migrated.